Code of Ethics

-All members of PRINZ are bound by the Code of Ethics, making the commitment on joining and annually when they renew their membership.
-The PRINZ Member Register is a publicly searchable list of all current members of the Public Relations Institute of New Zealand.
+All members are bound by the Code of Ethics, making the commitment on joining and annually when they renew their membership.
+The Member Register is a publicly searchable list of all current members of the Public Relations Institute of New Zealand.

-• Regulates the conduct of the PR practitioner in their relationship to their client;
+• Regulates the conduct of the public relations practitioner in their relationship to their client;

 • Regulates their relationship with other members and the profession itself;

 • Imposes obligations in relation to the public.

 Key principles in the code include honesty, professionalism and balancing openness and privacy.
 From a practical viewpoint, the Code provides an actionable framework that guides members in their day to day behaviours and decision making.